 2. When it can be a problem to dislike or hate people

 If you’re like me, you can easily get fed up with people.
 But you also want a human connection.
 Even though some part of you has broken up with the rest of humanity, another part of you still wants to keep in touch with others.

 Perhaps you’re still on the lookout for that unicorn – a person who isn’t shallow or stupid.

 When hating people isolates us it becomes a problem.
 Why?
 Because no matter what we think, we’re social animals.
 We need human contact.

 Thousands of years ago, our ancestors learned the hard way that having a small tribe of friends was the difference between life and death.
-When the neighboring tribe attacked, you’d better hope you’d have people around that you could trust.
+When the neighbor tribe attacked, you’d better hope you’d have people around that you could trust in.

 People socialize and have friends for egoistic reasons.

 - Why do people want friends?
 To not feel lonely.
 (An egoistic need)